ShandyAmdh/ShandyAmdh/README.md

-# Hi, I'm Shandy Amdh 👋
+# Hi, I'm Shandy Amandha 👋

 I’m a **UI/UX Designer** and **Front-End Developer** from Indonesia.